 Traffic Fines – Traffic and parking fines received while driving rental, personal, or university-owned vehicles are not reimbursable and are the responsibility of the traveler.

 Miscellaneous Expenses – Other expenses, such as locksmith fees and rental car cleaning charges, are not reimbursable and are the responsibility of the traveler.

 5. Prohibited Transportation Reimbursements

-In case a person travels by an indirect route for their convenience, any extra costs shall be borne by the traveler and reimbursement for expenses will be based only on such charges as would have been incurred by a usually traveled route.
+When a person travels by an indirect route for their convenience, any extra costs shall be borne by the traveler and reimbursement for expenses will be based only on such charges as would have been incurred by a usually traveled route.
 Comparison information (flight, mileage, etc.) must be obtained prior to trip departure.
 A comparison of airfare tickets must be obtained at time of ticket purchase, showing cost of airfare traveler would have taken had personal travel not been involved.
 Comparisons must be submitted with the expense report, along with the actual ticket that was purchased.

 No traveler is allowed either mileage or transportation expense when they are gratuitously transported by another person or when they are transported by another traveler who is entitled to mileage or transportation expense.